 Mission Possible Russia

-Established in 1999, this project pairs our church with a sister church in Svetlaya, Russia.
+Established in 1999, this project pairs our church with Svetlaya UMC, a sister church in Khabarovsk, Russia.
 FUMC of Arlington provides support to a church which ministers not only to families, but also local street children.
 This project, lead by church member Bill Shelton, has sent money for essentials such as jeans, socks and underwear for the children.

 Operation Christmas Child

 An outreach of the Samaritan’s Purse led by evangelist Franklin Graham, this program distributes shoe boxes filled with toys, clothes and books to children in poverty-stricken and war-torn countries.
 To help, contact Michelle Clark, mission and outreach coordinator, at 817-274-2571.

 Power from the Son